A Survey and Comparative Evaluation of Intrinsic Dimension Estimators under the Manifold Hypothesis: Theoretical Background

 \subsection{Geodesics and Distance on a Manifold}

-By construction, a manifold is also a metric space, i.e., a set together with a notion of distance between its elements.
+By construction, a manifold is also a metric space\footnote{A smooth manifold becomes a metric space once endowed with a Riemannian metric.
+In the embedded case, the induced metric.}.
 Distances \emph{along the manifold} between two points are measured via curves (of minimal length) that sit on the manifold.
 These curves are called \emph{geodesics}.
 They generalize the notion of straight lines in Euclidean spaces.
-It is important to note that the intrinsic distance between two points on a manifold can differ substantially from their Euclidean distance in the ambient space $\mathbb{R}^p$; points that appear close in $\mathbb{R}^p$ may in fact be far apart along the manifold, as illustrated in Figure~\ref{fig:distance}.
+It is important to note that the intrinsic distance between two points on a manifold can differ substantially from their Euclidean distance in the ambient space $\mathbb{R}^p$; points that appear close in $\mathbb{R}^p$ can be far apart along the manifold, as illustrated in Figure~\ref{fig:distance}.